 It’s your first morning task, even before your first cup of coffee.
 Without it, you’re disconnected from the office, friends, family, and your daily schedule.
-It’s email: your connection to the surrounding world.
+It’s the email: your connection to the surrounding world.

 With over 293 billion emails sent each day, email has become much more than online communication: it’s a link to every aspect of your life.
 Email used to be a basic way to keep in touch with work, family, and friends.
 But now, email has become part of the mass movement of devices online with the Internet of Things.

 You’re no longer required to be at the office to work on projects with your team, go home to check on your house security, or visit the mechanic to get a car checkup: email can do all of that for you.
 With new functions such as voice to text, and the ability to communicate with your car system and home security, email is a way of automating life.